alex-ball/dccpaper/README.md

 A makefile is provided which you can use with the Make utility:

-  * Running `make` generates the derived files
+  * Running `make source` generates the derived files
       - README.md
-      - dccpaper.pdf
       - ijdc-v9.cls
       - idcc.cls
       - dccpaper-base.sty
       - dccpaper-apacite.bib
       - dccpaper-biblatex.bib
+  * Running `make` generates the above files and also dccpaper.pdf.
   * Running `make inst` installs the files in the user's TeX tree.
   * Running `make install` installs the files in the local TeX tree.

 ### Manual way

- 1. Compile dccpaper.dtx just as you would a normal LaTeX file.
-Bear in mind the documentation requires the Biblatex package and the Biber tool rather than regular BibTeX.
-As well as the usual PDF (or DVI) and auxiliary files, several others are generated.
+ 1. Run `tex dccpaper.dtx` to generate the source files.
+ 2. Compile dccpaper.dtx with (any version of) LaTeX and Biber to generate the documentation.
+Due to a dependency on the markdown package, you will need either to use LuaLaTeX or to enable shell escape.
- 2. Move the files to your TeX tree as follows:
+ 3. Move the files to your TeX tree as follows:
-      - `source/latex/dccpaper`: dccpaper.dtx, dccpaper.ins
+      - `source/latex/dccpaper`:
+        dccpaper.dtx,
+        dccpaper.ins
-      - `tex/latex/dccpaper`: ijdc-v9.cls, idcc.cls, dccpaper-base.sty,
+      - `tex/latex/dccpaper`:
+        ijdc-v9.cls,
+        idcc.cls,
+        dccpaper-base.sty,
+        dccpaper-by.eps,
-        dccpaper-by.eps, dccpaper-by.pdf
+        dccpaper-by.pdf
-      - `doc/latex/dccpaper`: dccpaper.pdf, dccpaper-apacite.bib,
+      - `doc/latex/dccpaper`:
+        dccpaper.pdf,
+        dccpaper-apacite.bib,
+        dccpaper-biblatex.bib,
-        dccpaper-biblatex.bib, README.md
+        README.md

- 3. You may then have to update your installation's file name database before TeX and friends can see the files.
+ 4. You may then have to update your installation's file name database before TeX and friends can see the files.

 ## Licence